Best Food for Brittany

 Brittany Nutritional Profile

-Dietary planning for Brittany starts with understanding this breed's Medium (30-40 lbs) physique and bright character.
+Good Brittany nutrition planning opens with the structural facts: a Medium (30-40 lbs) body and a bright disposition both influence what the food has to provide.
 Over a 12-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Brittany dogs with very high (1-2+ hours daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 With very high activity demands, Brittany needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-dog formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Brittany to maintain coat health and joint function.

 Life-Stage Feeding Guide for Brittany